Eldeston/Creative-Computing/Year 2 - Semester 2/2 - Creative Industry/Documents/Orion Script Presentation v1.0.md

 > Present the Lo-Fi and Hi-Fi of Project Bellatrix, the presentation will be alt tabbed to Figma, with the presenter explaining, on their own, each frame and their design choice.

 Prototype Bellatrix follows a more conventional format as opposed to Alnilam.
 Bellatrix's overall style is more formal and corporate.
 Bellatrix maintains the same color palette as Project Alnilam and maintains solid colors and simpler shapes.
-## Lo-Fi Showcase

 In the low fidelity version of this prototype, we used a more conventional layout that are focused on delivering information effectively to the customer/visitor.
 Reducing clutter and formally welcoming the customer/visitor.
-## Hi-Fi Showcase

 Moving on to the high fidelity iteration of Bellatrix, we've maintained solid colors while using dark green as our main accent color and as opposed to Project Alnilam, it uses less gradients.
 We used light green for key elements such as our navigation bar and highlights.

-Lastly, we also used a revamped FDR's logo that uses a more simpler and corporate design.
+Lastly, Prototype Bellatrix also uses a revamped version of FDR's logo that uses a more simpler and corporate design.
 # Project Roadmap
 *(Arham: 1 minute, 30 seconds)*

 > [!NOTE]
 > Explaining the future steps that will be taken for the development process with the client.

 Going ahead, I will share a detailed and organized roadmap that describes our intended development process to the client, guaranteeing complete transparency and alignment throughout each phase.
 With both the low-fidelity and high-fidelity prototype designs successfully finalized, we are now well-prepared to initiate the implementation phase.
 At this point, we will start creating the design that the client ultimately chooses, while keeping a flexible and iterative method.
 This indicates that any client feedback, modifications, or extra specifications can be easily integrated into the development workflow without hindering advancement.

 Regarding the development platform, the existing website has been created with WordPress, offering a user-friendly and well-supported base.
 We are receptive to ongoing development in this setting to uphold consistency and effectiveness.
 Nonetheless, we acknowledge that different development methods might provide enhanced flexibility, performance, or scalability.
 Thus, we will engage with the client to find out if they wish to stick with WordPress or investigate alternative technologies that might align more closely with their long-term objectives.